HSBC Securities lifts Expedia Group Inc [EXPE] price estimate. Who else is bullish?

 HSBC Securities have made an estimate for Expedia Group Inc shares, keeping their opinion on the stock as Hold, with their previous recommendation back on October 23, 2023.

-Expedia Group Inc [EXPE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.21.
-With this latest performance, EXPE shares dropped by -5.33% in over the last four-week period, additionally plugging by 6.36% over the last 6 months – not to mention a drop of -0.86% in the past year of trading.
+Expedia Group Inc [EXPE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 23.88.
+With this latest performance, EXPE shares gained by 18.44% in over the last four-week period, additionally plugging by 26.58% over the last 6 months – not to mention a rise of 27.44% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Expedia Group Inc [EXPE] shares currently have an operating margin of +9.99 and a Gross Margin at +79.01.
 Expedia Group Inc’s Net Margin is presently recorded at +3.02.